SpaceByte: Towards Deleting Tokenization from Large Language Modeling: Introduction

 In this work, we study the performance of byte-level and subword-level autoregressive models when trained using a fixed compute budget.
 We measure the performance in terms of the cross entropy (measured in bits-per-byte), which has been shown to be a strong predictor of down-stream performance \cite{huang2024compression}.
 In addition to controlling for training compute, we also control for inference compute costs (measured in FLOPs).
 We find that byte-level Transformer and MegaByte models can require roughly 10 times more training FLOPs to achieve the same performance as a subword-level Transformer.
 To close this substantial performance gap, we propose a new byte-level decoder architecture: SpaceByte.

 SpaceByte also utilizes multiscale modeling to improve efficiency by grouping bytes into patches.
 But unlike MegaByte, which uses a fixed patch size, SpaceByte uses a simple rule to dynamically partition the bytes into patches that are aligned with word and other language boundaries.
-(A similar technique was also explored by \citet{thawani2023wordpooled}.)
-Our experiments show that this simple modification is crucial for performance, allowing SpaceByte to outperform other byte-level architectures and roughly match the performance of subword Transformers across a variety of text modalities.
+Our compute-controlled experiments show that this simple modification is crucial for performance, allowing SpaceByte to outperform other byte-level architectures and roughly match the performance of subword Transformers across a variety of text modalities.

 Our experiments are performed on datasets consisting of English books, LaTeX formatted arXiv papers, and open-source code.
 For other data modalities, SpaceByte with our simple patching rule might not be as effective.